radian-software/straight.el/README.md

 [`markdown-toc`][markdown-toc]).

 ## FAQ
+### My init time got slower

+Your first step should be to customize the value of `straight-check-for-modifications`.
+The best setting is `(watch-files find-when-checking)`; this is not enabled by default because it is impolite to spawn persistent background processes without asking, and because you must install [Python 3][python] and [`watchexec`][watchexec] for it to work.
+If you can't stand the extra dependencies and background process, consider the setting `(check-on-save find-when-checking)` instead, which is just as fast but won't catch package modifications unless they are made within Emacs via the `save-buffer` command.

+Even with lazy modification detection, as described above, `straight.el` is not quite as fast as `package.el` (by a few percentage points).
+There are some planned changes which will make `straight.el` just as fast as `package.el`, if not faster.
+See [#9].

 ### The wrong version of my package was loaded

 To explain this problem, let us consider a concrete example.
 In [this